bevy-cheatbook/bevy-cheatbook/src/features/parent-child.md

 If your entities represent "objects in the game world", you probably expect the child to be positioned relative to the parent and move with it.

-All Bundles that come with Bevy provide this behavior automatically.
+All [Bundles that come with Bevy][builtins::bundle] provide this behavior automatically.
+You should at least use the basic [`TransformBundle`][bevy::TransformBundle] if you don't need anything else.

-If you are not using such a bundle, you need to make sure to add these components to both the parent and the child entities:
-[`GlobalTransform`][bevy::GlobalTransform] and [`Transform`][bevy::Transform].

-The [`Transform`][bevy::Transform] represents the relative position.
-You can manipulate it directly.

-The [`GlobalTransform`][bevy::GlobalTransform] represents the absolute position.
-It is managed by bevy internally; do not manipulate it yourself.

 For more info, see the [dedicated page about transforms][cb::transform].